stanleychris2/cjs/src/posts/ai-in-private-equity.md

 * Domain-specific structured inputs,
 * Feedback loops that improve accuracy or recommendations.

 These are hard to replicate and essential to AI performance.
-They represent the **new compounding asset**.
+Consider a vertical SaaS for dentistry: while a competitor can clone its scheduling features overnight, they cannot replicate years of patient dental records.
+That historical data is the fuel for predictive models that a new entrant simply cannot build.
+This is the **new compounding asset**.

 ### 2. Workflow Integration

 SaaS companies that are deeply embedded in vertical workflows (e.g., practice management for dentists, field service dispatching, EHR integrations) retain switching costs that are meaningful.

-Ownership of process > ownership of features.
+Think of compliance software so deeply tied into a bank's core transaction systems that removing it would require a multi-year, multi-million dollar overhaul.
+That is a moat. **Ownership of process > ownership of features.**

 ### 3. Distribution Access

 Companies with privileged channels—whether through embedded sales, regulatory advantages, or strategic partnerships—are insulated from supply-side competition.

-In a commoditized market, distribution becomes the kingmaker.
+A healthcare software provider that has spent a decade securing exclusive integrations with the top three Electronic Health Record (EHR) systems holds a distribution channel that is nearly impossible for a new competitor to replicate. **In a commoditized market, distribution becomes the kingmaker.**

 ---